Faradar/Faradar/README.md

 ### Recent Collaborations

 - **[No Country](https://www.nocountry.tech/)** 🌐
-  - Collaborated with a talented team on a unique web project.
+  - Collaborated with a talented team on a unique web project
-  - Responsible for frontend development, including the footer, login and register pages.
+  - Responsible for frontend development, including the footer, login and register pages - NextJs and Tailwind
   - Explore the project: [Comfy](https://no-country-comfy.vercel.app/)

 <h3 align="left">Let's connect and collaborate on exciting projects!:</h3>